Laboratory 5: Gesture RC Car

 \[v_l = v_d - \Delta v~~~~v_r = v_d + \Delta v\]

 where \(v_d\) is the desired speed, \(v_l\) is the desired left wheel speed, \(v_r\) is the desired right wheel speed, and \(\Delta v\) is the steering control speed difference used to turn the car.
-As opposed to potentiometer or roll-based inputs however, the value for \(\Delta v\) is now calculated from the difference between a desired heading and the relative measured heading using a proportional and derivative control scheme:
+As opposed to potentiometer however, the value for \(\Delta v\) is now calculated from the difference between a desired heading and the relative measured heading using a proportional and derivative control scheme:

 ../_images/heading_control_block_encoders.png